 - abnormalities in brain development

-- decrease brain volume by 15% to 20%, particularly on the grey matter
+- decreased brain volume by 15% to 20%, particularly on the grey matter

 - lack of impulse control and mood regulation